TCFig/data_mining/Metacyc_data_mining/README.md

 ## Files
 - `get_pathID_taxon.py`: The main script for logging into Metacyc, retrieving taxonomic range data, and saving results.
 - `Metacyc_pathID.txt`: An example file to test the script.
 This file should contain one Metacyc pathway ID per line.
+- `optimized_web_scraping.py`: Script where I implement some optimizations to the main script.

 Prerequisites
 - Python 3.x